sswietoniowski/learning-csharp-desing-patterns/README.md

 This sample was created for my own use during lectures, so nothing fancy here :-).

-More info about design presented design patterns can be found at [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern).
+More info about presented design patterns can be found at [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern).

 There are some great examples of design patterns that can be found on GitHub, one example being [Design Patterns Explained with Food](https://github.com/wesdoyle/design-patterns-explained-with-food).